kanikakasharma/learning-library/developer-library/converged-db-for-developers/start-services/start-services.md

 7. Provide **vncserver** as password
 8. Your VNC session will open in a new window

+## Summary
+In summary, you have successfully accessed the VNC console of the lab system and started all required services to walk through the labs.

-You may now proceed to the next lab.
+You may now *proceed to the next lab*.

 ## Acknowledgements